The Border Adjustment Tax: How It Works and Who It Affects

 As an example, let’s say that XYZ Company manufactures housecleaning robots.
 The robots require a certain computer chip that tells them when it’s time to mop your floor.
 XYZ Company purchases these chips from Taiwan.
 It then assembles its robots and sells them to consumers in the U.S.

-Because the robots are purchased by U.S. buyers, the money they bring in for XYZ Company is subject to the BAT and is taxed.
+Because U.S. buyers purchase the robots, the money they bring in for XYZ Company is subject to the BAT and is taxed.
 This would be the case even if XYZ manufactured its robots in another country where labor might be cheaper, not actually on U.S. soil.
 XYZ Company cannot deduct the cost of the chips as a business expense, either.

 Theoretically and in the long run, it’s anticipated that these rules would have a balanced effect on trade because exports are not taxed.
 If XYZ also sells some of its robots in Canada, that portion of its sales would escape the BAT.